Planning in Advance

 Photographs and Video

 GradImages, a commercial firm, will be at commencement to photograph each graduate as they receive their diploma.
 Individual and family portraits will be available at several locations and activities in advance of the ceremony (see the event schedule for details).
 Within five business days of the ceremony, proofs and order forms will be made available to graduates.
+In order to streamline the photograph ordering process, you are asked to provide your name and mailing address to GradImages in advance.
+By doing so in advance of Commencement, you will receive a 20% discount when registering online.

-The ceremony will be livestreamed at commencement.caltech.edu, and a recording of the event will be available afterward online for those who are not able to attend the ceremony in-person.
+The Commencement ceremony will be livestreamed at commencement.caltech.edu, and a recording of the event will be available afterward online for those who are not able to attend the ceremony in-person.

 Guests are not allowed to take pictures or videos in front of the stage or the graduate seating area.
 For health and safety reasons, guests will not be permitted to congregate near the stage platform for photos; guests must remain in their seats throughout the ceremony.